 The whole no-discoloration situation is especially helpful if you’re making a fruit salad.
 I decided to make Waldorf Salad because my kids love it.
 I swapped out regular raisins for golden raisins and plumped them in some boiling water.

 I also added the usual suspects: celery and walnuts.
 The creamy dressing has mayonnaise, some cider vinegar (a nod to the apples), and some honey for sweetness.
 And even after 2 days in the fridge, the apples still hadn’t browned in the slightest!

-- 3 apples such as Granny Smith, peeled, cored, and cut into ½ inch cubes
+- 2 pounds Opal® Apples or other apple such as Granny Smith, peeled, cored, and cut into ½ inch cubes

 - In a small microwave-safe bowl, combine raisins and water.
 Cover and microwave until the water boils, about 1 minute.

 - Remove from microwave and let stand until the raisins are plump and most of the water has been absorbed, about 5 minutes.
 Drain any remaining water.

 - In a large bowl, whisk together mayonnaise, vinegar, and honey.
 Add apples, celery, walnuts, and drained raisins and toss to coat.

 - Cover and refrigerate at least 30 minutes or up to 2 days in advance.
 Season to taste with salt and pepper before serving.
 The Opal® Apples will not turn brown when cut.